Skip to main content

 What Are the Core Principles of a Fair Wellness Program?

-A is built on a foundation of transparency, accessibility, and respect for individual differences.
+A fair wellness program is built on a foundation of transparency, accessibility, and respect for individual differences.
 It should be designed to support your health, not to create barriers or impose undue burdens.
 Key principles of a fair program include clear communication of its terms, reasonable and achievable goals, and the availability of alternatives for those who cannot meet certain requirements due to medical reasons.

 The program should be a tool for empowerment, providing you with the resources and support you need to make informed decisions about your health.
 It should never be a source of stress, shame, or discrimination.